 In either case, include a numbered documentation list (in PDF) that corresponds with your visual documentation, with descriptions or captions for the relevant images, and your sound, video or film clips.
 (For example: 01, Title, 2020, duration 2 min.)

 If you do not have Dutch citizenship, include a recent extract, no more than 3 months old, from the

 Basisregistratie Personen (BRP, or Personal Records Database) where you live, confirming that you reside in the Netherlands.

 Bank details or Kamer van Koophandel (KvK) registration

 If your application is approved, we need your bank account number in order to transfer funds.
 If you have applied for funding from the Mondriaan Fund in the past, we may already have this information.

 Has your account number changed or is it new to the Mondriaan Fund?
 If so, upload a bank statement which clearly includes your name and IBAN (International Bank Account Number).

 If you have a business bank account for your one-person business, include a recent (less than 3 months old) copy of your registration with the Kamer van Koophandel (KvK, Chamber of Commerce), showing that you are the sole proprietor of the account.

 Diploma, degree, art school history or Kamer van Koophandel (KvK, Chamber of Commerce) registration

 Have you been working professionally as a visual artist for less than 3 years?
 If so, we request copies of any diplomas or degrees from art schools, or a statement from the school that your study ended before you graduated.
-If you have not pursued a higher art education programme, include a recent copy of your registration with the Dutch Kamer van Koophandel (KvK) or foreign Chamber of Commerce as an indication that you are registered as a visual artist.
+If you have not pursued a higher art education programme, include a recent copy (less than 3 months old) of your registration with the Dutch Kamer van Koophandel (KvK) or foreign Chamber of Commerce as an indication that you are registered as a visual artist.